@meta

 .total_time::Float64

-: If true, prints progress and summary information.
-Defaults to false.
+: If true, prints status messages during the simulation.
+Defaults to true.

 Returns